Global Writing & Speaking Fellows

 Porter grew up in North Carolina and graduated from New York University with a degree in English and American Literature.
 In 2018 he received the William Bush Baer Memorial Prize from the NYU English Department.
-During his time as a student, he worked as a peer tutor at NYU’s Writing Center and served as a College Leader for the College of Arts and Science.
-His senior thesis examined collective memory and photography in Post-9/11 novels.
-Last year, Porter enjoyed his time at NYU Shanghai tutoring in the ARC, working closely with the first-year course “Global Perspectives on Society,” developing the Writing Partners Program for multilingual speakers, and completing a draft of his novel.
-He is thrilled to return this year as the Senior Lead Writing & Speaking Fellow.
+During the past two years, Porter has enjoyed his time at NYU Shanghai tutoring in the ARC, developing the Writing Partners Program for multilingual speakers, training the ARC's student tutors (LAs), and completing both a novel and a part-research, part-memoir scholarship project that explores China's Socialist Core Values in an age of global pandemic.
+He is thrilled to return for a third year and to continue for a second year in his role as the Lead Senior Writing & Speaking Fellow.

-Murong Xu – Senior Global Writing & Speaking Fellow
+Xu Murong – Senior Global Writing & Speaking Fellow, ARC Coordinator

 Teachers College, Columbia University, MA – Teaching English to Speakers of Other Languages